 I is the integral term.
 Its effect is proportional to the sum of the difference from the set temp over time.
 It's given in mW/°C/s.

 D is the derivative term.
 Its effect is proportional to the rate of change in the difference between actual temp and set temp.
+My calc is not what it once was but I'm assuming this works opposite to the rate of change to slow rapid changes.
 It's given in mW.s/°C

 To get NFE Device Monitor working: